-Hoffner was charged with possession of child pornography in August after school officials found videos of his naked children on his work-issued cellphone, which he had turned in to be repaired.
-A judge cleared him last November, ruling that the short videos of his children acting silly after a bath were not child pornography and showed nothing illegal.
+Hoffner, 46, was charged with possession of child pornography in August after school officials found videos of his naked children on his work-issued cellphone, which he had turned in to be repaired.
+A judge cleared him in November, ruling that the short videos of his children acting silly after a bath were not child pornography and showed nothing illegal.

 After the criminal case was dismissed, university officials removed Hoffner as head football coach and put him in an administrative role, as assistant athletic director for facilities development.
 He was also suspended for 20 days for an unspecified reason.
 Earlier this month, he was fired from the school.

 The union representing Hoffner has filed a grievance.